-Mo Amer is an Arab American standup comedian and writer of Palestinian descent, known for his iconic work with the comedy troupe “Allah Made Me Funny” – the longest running artistic collective of Muslim comic performers in the world.
+Mo Amer is an Arab American stand up comedian, actor and writer, known for his iconic work with the comedy troupe “Allah Made Me Funny”.

 Born in Kuwait, Amer fled to the United States as a refugee in 1990 and finally obtained his U.S. citizenship in 2009.
 He currently splits his time between New York City and his hometown of Houston, Texas.